imixs/imixs-ml/README.md

 # Imixs-ML

 Imixs-ML is a machine learning framework for [Imixs-Workflow](https://www.imixs.org).
 The project provides several microservices and APIs which integrate into an Imixs-Workflow environment.
-This project provides a generic machine learning API to adapt different ML frameworks like the [spaCy API](https://spacy.io/).
+This project provides a generic machine learning API to adapt different ML frameworks like the [spaCy API](https://spacy.io/) or [Apache mxnet](https://mxnet.apache.org/).
 In this way the Imixs-ML project combines the concepts of machine learning with the concepts of business process management.
 This is a powerful and very flexible solution to digitize business processes.

 <p align="center"><img src="images/imixs-ml-architecture-001.png" /></p>

 The project consists of the following modules:

+ * [Imixs-ML Core](./imixs-ml-core/README.md) - java core libraries to be used to access different machine learning frameworks
  * [Imixs-ML API](./imixs-ml-api/README.md) - a microservice to be integrated into a Imixs-Workflow environment
- * [Imixs-ML Core](./imixs-ml-core/README.md) - java core libraries to be used to access different machine learning frameworks
  * [Imixs-ML spaCy](./imixs-ml-spacy/README.md) - a wrapper service for [spacy.io](https://spacy.io/)

+# Imixs-ML Core

+The module Imixs-ML Core defines the core interface to access a machine learning framework.
+It is providing java object classes and a client to access a ML framework..

+Learn more in the section [Imixs-ML Core](./imixs-ml-core/README.md).

 # Imixs-ML API